k3ith99/spark101/README.md

 ## Project goal
 Simple usage of pyspark to answer questions below:
 * Who are the winners of the Serie A in the last decade?
-Which teams have been relegated in the past 10 years?
+* Which teams have been relegated in the past 10 years?
-Does Winter affect the performance of Bundesliga?
+* Does Winter affect the performance of Serie A?
-Which season of Serie A was the most competitive in the last decade?
+* Which season of Serie A was the most competitive in the last decade?
-What's the best month to watch Serie A
+* What's the best month to watch Serie A
 ## Installation & Usage

 1. Ensure Pipenv and python is installed